 Patient care associates may be employed by hospitals, nursing homes, doctor's offices, labs and clinics.
 This career requires long hours of standing and walking, a thorough understanding of emergency procedures and the ability to stay calm in stressful situations.

-According to the U.S. Bureau of Labor Statistics (www.bls.gov), career opportunities for nursing assistants, including patient care associates, was predicted to increase by 21% from 2012-2022.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), career opportunities for nursing assistants is predicted to increase by 9% from 2018-2028.
 This increase was expected to be primarily due to a growing elderly population, causing a rise in admissions to nursing care facilities.

 Most patient care associates learn through training programs offered by accredited community or technical colleges, high schools or nursing homes.
 These programs typically consist of both classroom and laboratory training as well as clinical experience.
 Most programs require the prospective student to be at least 18 years old and possess a high school diploma or GED.
 Typical coursework may include basic nursing skills, medical terminology, math, nutrition, infection control, personal care skills and electrocardiogram and phlebotomy training.

 After completing the program, the student must pass a competency examination in order to be listed on the state registry of workers approved to be hired in nursing homes.
 Some states have additional qualifications, including criminal background checks.

 Patients in hospitals and residents of long-term care facilities rely on patient care associates to assist with medical care and activities of daily living.
 In addition to the required education, coursework, on-the-job training, and licensure, patient care associates should possess a desire to help and serve others.